Yekuuun/PE-Parser/README.md

 ## About it 📕

-Retrieve all interesting informations in a x86 & x64 PE file format
+Retrieve interesting informations in a x86 & x64 PE file format.
+This project was developped due to my interest for Windows internals & learning how to manipulate PE files with C++.

 ## Features